hdShang/arxiv-daily/docs/cs-LG/2025-09-12/papers/250909936v1-sciml-agents-write-the-solver-not-the-solution.md

 ---
 layout: default
-title: SciML Agents: Write the Solver, Not the Solution
+title: "SciML Agents: Write the Solver, Not the Solution"
 ---

 # SciML Agents: Write the Solver, Not the Solution